RealmsBeyond/JDefine/README.md

 This project uses the TKinter and BeautifulSoup libraries along with the urllib and regex modules.

 ## Known Issues

--Nothing appears to be output when the search term contains certain combinations of numbers (e.g. 43423423).
-It is currently unclear why this occurs, but as it does not affect performance in any meaningful way, I have shelved searching for a solution for now.
+<li>Nothing appears to be output when the search term contains certain combinations of numbers (e.g. 43423423).
+It is currently unclear why this occurs, but as it does not affect performance in any meaningful way, I have shelved searching for a solution for now.</li>

 ## Potential Future Features

--Support for more specialized dictionaries (such as a slang dictionary) -Support for additional input formats (.doc, .xml, etc.)
+<li>Support for more specialized dictionaries (such as a slang dictionary)</li>
+<li>Support for additional input formats (.doc, .xml, etc.)</li>
--Support for additional output formats (comma-/semicolon-delimited files, etc.)
+<li>Support for additional output formats (comma-/semicolon-delimited files, etc.)</li>
--Add backup dictionaries for use when Weblio blocks requests from one's IP due to too many queries
+<li>Add backup dictionaries for use when Weblio blocks requests from one's IP due to too many queries</li>